nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/install.md

     Switching modes in either direction affects compliance results immediately after restart.
     Enabling `multi_tenant_mode` without tenant-scoped Validated Software records will cause tenanted devices to show zero matching validations.
-Disabling it will revert tenanted devices to global-only matching; if those devices have no global Validated Software records, compliance will also drop to zero until the setting is re-enabled.
+Disabling it will revert tenanted devices to legacy matching; if those devices have no untenanted Validated Software records, compliance will also drop to zero until the setting is re-enabled.

 !!! warning